 Runoff is the discharge divided by the area of the watershed, which allows for a direct comparison of the streamflow from watersheds of differing sizes.
 For example, if one watershed is twice the size of another and has twice the streamflow, the runoff of the two watersheds would be the same.
 Runoff is reported in depth per unit time -- the same as units precipitation which allows runoff to be directly compared to precipitation.
 For example, if a watershed receives 1500 mm/yr of precipitation and has 1000 mm/yr of runoff, that means 500 mm/yr was lost to evapotranspiration, plus or minus a change in the amount of water stored in the watershed, e.g. in soils.

-Overall, runoff in WY17 was greater than the long-term average (Figure 31).
-Compared to WY16, the cumulative runoff in WY17 was above average for the most of the year, particularly in the spring when runoff was either at or slightly above the long-term average.
-By May 2017, runoff from both Ranch Brook and West Branch were above the long-term average.
-Cumulative runoff at both sites continued to be above average for the rest of WY17 as well.
-The cumulative runoff patterns at the two sites in WY17 were similar to long-term patterns (Figure 31), with both streams generating similar runoff until part way into the spring snowmelt, when West Branch consistently generated greater runoff.
-Part of the greater snowmelt runoff was from melting of machine-made snow.
-(Note that water used for snowmaking at the Stowe Mountain Resort is extracted from West Branch upstream of the gage, meaning that when the snow melts, the water is not double-counted).
-Runoff at West Branch continued to exceed that at Ranch Brook through the summer due to higher sustained base flow (Figure 31).
+Compared to WY17, in which the cumulative runoff was above average for the most of the year, WY18 remained below average levels throughout the year (Figure 34).
+Cumulative runoff at both sites peaked in May, reaching average levels.
+The rest of the water year remained below the average cumulative runoff levels for the 18-year study.
+The cumulative runoff patterns at the two sites in WY18 were similar to long-term patterns (Figure 34), with both streams generating similar runoff until part way into the spring snowmelt, when West Branch consistently generated greater runoff.
+Part of the greater snowmelt runoff was from the melting of machine-made snow.
+(Note that water used for snowmaking at the Stowe Mountain Resort is extracted from West Branch upstream of the gauge, meaning that when the snow melts, the water is not double-counted).
+Runoff at West Branch continued to exceed that at Ranch Brook through the summer due to higher sustained base flow (Figure 34).

 Long Term Trends

-As noted in previous reports, West Branch has consistently yielded higher runoff (flow normalized to watershed area) than Ranch Brook (Wemple et al., 2007) (Figure 31 and Figure 32).
-Over the long-term, the average difference has been 22% greater runoff at West Branch.
-The Water Year 2017 differential was 17%, below the long-term average (Figure 32).
-Greater runoff at West Branch is what we would expect from the creation of open land and development; but the high magnitude of the differential suggests that some part of the difference may be natural.
+As noted in previous reports, West Branch has consistently yielded higher runoff (flow normalized to watershed area) than Ranch Brook (Wemple et al., 2007) (Figure 34 and Figure 35).
+Over the long-term, the average difference has been a 23% greater runoff at West Branch.
+The Water Year 2018 differential was 33%, above the long-term average (Figure 35).
+Greater runoff at West Branch is what we would expect from the creation of open land and development, however, the high magnitude of the differential suggests that some part of the difference may be natural.
 In previous reports, we noted the extreme variability of large summer storms; these may preferentially impact West Branch.
 FEMC cooperators are currently investigating the role of local meteorology on the flow regimes.

-This study provides valuable information quantifying differences in overall streamflow volumes, peak flows, minimum flows, and timing and duration of each in both an undeveloped and a developed watershed at high elevation.
+This study provides valuable information, quantifying differences in overall streamflow volumes, peak flows, minimum flows, and timing and duration of each in both an undeveloped and a developed watershed at a high elevation.
 This project has, and will continue, to produce real-world data needed by State regulatory agencies to make data-driven, environmentally sound decisions about development at Vermont’s high elevation sites.
-Without proper regulatory oversight, safeguards and controls, alterations in streamflow (quantity, velocities, timing, and water quality) can potentially have devastating impacts on aquatic and riparian communities down-stream of highly developed sites.
+Without proper regulatory oversight, safeguards, and controls, alterations in streamflow (quantity, velocities, timing, and water quality) can potentially have devastating impacts on aquatic and riparian communities downstream of highly developed sites.